by Ying Gibbens

 Rhabdomyosarcoma in children and adolescents

 Rhabdomyosarcoma is a type of soft tissue sarcoma most often developing in children and adolescents.
-It is not common, accounting for only about 7% of all malignancies under the age of 20 years, but it is the most common type of pediatric sarcoma accounting for about 40% 1, 2 of sarcomas in children.
+It is not common, accounting for only about 7% of all malignancies under the age of 20 years, but it is the most common type of pediatric sarcoma, accounting for about 40% 1, 2 of sarcomas in children.
 More than half of the cases occur during the first decade of life.
 There is a slight male predominance (male to female ratio 1.3-1.5).
 The sarcoma cells are thought to derive from immature cells that are destined to form striated skeletal muscles.
-However, rhabdomyosarcoma can also be found almost anywhere in the body including in anatomical locations where striated skeletal muscles are not found such as bladder, prostate, and vagina.
+However, rhabdomyosarcoma can also be found almost anywhere in the body, including in anatomical locations where striated skeletal muscles are not found such as bladder, prostate, and vagina.

 Rhabdomyosarcoma is most commonly found in the head and neck region (35-40%), followed by genitourinary tract (~25%), and the extremities (~20%).
 The clinical signs and symptoms are dictated by the locations of the tumor and thus quite variable.
 Typically, the tumor presents as a painless mass which can occasionally be associated with swelling and redness of the overlying skin.
 Fever is usually not present.
-Classic presentations based on the location of the tumor is briefly discussed below.
+Classic presentations based on the location of the tumor are briefly discussed below.

 Head and neck3: